pangolindex/Grants-Program/docs/faq.md

   - [Can I get an upfront payment?](#can-i-get-an-upfront-payment)
   - [When do I get paid?](#when-do-i-get-paid)
   - [Can I reuse someone else’s open-source code?](#can-i-reuse-someone-elses-open-source-code)
-  - [I am starting a company that [...].
-I want to use Polkadot/Kusama/Substrate to build a blockchain/parachain and connect [...].
-Would I be eligible for a grant?](#i-am-starting-a-company-that--i-want-to-use-polkadotkusamasubstrate-to-build-a-blockchainparachain-and-connect--would-i-be-eligible-for-a-grant)
   - [My application was rejected.
 Do you have any recommendations on where to go from here?](#my-application-was-rejected-do-you-have-any-recommendations-on-where-to-go-from-here)
   - [One of your grantees is using my code without respecting the terms of its license.](#one-of-your-grantees-is-using-my-code-without-respecting-the-terms-of-its-license)
   - [Why are other grant applications being accepted faster than mine?](#why-are-other-grant-applications-being-accepted-faster-than-mine)